windseason/ipfs-log/API.md

 Returns the multihash of the log.

 Converting the log to a multihash will persist the log to IPFS, thus causing side effects.

+You can take the hash and inspect the DAG in [explore.ipld.io](https://explore.ipld.io/).

 #### Log.fromMultihash(ipfs, multihash, [length=-1])